 Plantar warts are fairly common but harmless growths that develop on the weight-bearing parts of your foot.
-If you have a wart that is causing pain or bleeding, or if you have diabetes, you should contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado for treatment.
-Call or schedule an appointment online today.
+If you have a wart that is causing pain or bleeding, or if you have diabetes, you should contact Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Evergreen or Wheat Ridge, Colorado, for treatment.
+Call the office nearest you, or schedule an appointment online today.

 A plantar wart is a small, white growth with black pinpoints that develops on your skin when a particular strain of the human papillomavirus (HPV) enters your skin, and your body can't fight off the virus.
 Typically, HPV enters your skin through a tiny cut or nick.